gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 the correct credentials for the Sentinel nodes.

-While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at least one of listeds.
+While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at least one of the listed.

 >**Note:**
 The following steps should be performed in the [GitLab application server](gitlab.md)